kivra/GoCC/README.md

 with the request size.
 A proper custom protocol should have high entropy generally not be compressible.

-This was original explored within the scope of the `gopher-cruise-control` project, but was later moved to a separate project called `snail`, which was open sourced and can be found at https://github.com/GiGurra/snail.
+This was original explored within the scope of the `gocc` project, but was later moved to a separate project called `snail`, which was open sourced and can be found at https://github.com/GiGurra/snail.

 ### What about quic/http3?